Incandescent996/SIEM/README.md

 2. If login is successful after multiple failed login attempts - Raise an alert for Successful Login After multiple Login Attempts
 3. A rule is set to alert every time a user plugs in a USB (Useful if USB is restricted as per the company policy)
 4. If outbound traffic is > 25 MB - Raise an alert to potential Data exfiltration Attempt (Usually, it depends on the company policy)

+Use Case 1 - If the Log source is WinEventLog AND EventID is 104 - Trigger an alert Event Log Cleared